rwb27/openflexure_nano_motor_controller/docs/index.rst

 =============================================

-This module exposes the functions of the OpenFlexure Nano Motor Controller (AKA the "Sangaboard")in a friendly Python class.
+This module exposes the functions of the OpenFlexure Nano Motor Controller (AKA the "Sangaboard") in a friendly Python class.
 It allows the stage to be moved, as well as providing properties that allow it to be configured.
 Various context managers and generator functions are provided to simplify opening/closing the hardware, and common operations such as scanning through a list of points.

-All of the functionality is accessed through the :class:`OpenFlexureStage` class, which optionally includes a :class:`LightSensor` module if the firmware and hardware are set up to include this.
+All of the functionality is accessed through the :class:`openflexure_stage.stage.OpenFlexureStage` class, which optionally includes a :class:`openflexure_stage.stage.LightSensor` module if the firmware and hardware are set up to include this.

 .. toctree::